Innovation In A World On Fire

 Strip away the buzzword bullshit.
 Innovation means delivering better results in a new way.

 Ok, great.
-But revolutions such as this cannot be chaotic, not in business.
+But changes cannot be chaotic, not in business.
 Change must be responsible.
 We have to respect the brand equity we have, the fiscal responsibility we own, and the good work that has gotten us here.
-We can't throw out the baby with the bathwater.
+So how?

-What you need is fresh wisdom.
-Innovation starts with research.
-We rediscover our customers and turn a critical eye upon ourselves, uncovering opportunities buried in the insights and challenges therein.
+You must rediscover your customers and turn a honest eye upon your business, uncovering opportunities buried in the insights and challenges therein.
 Opportunities inspire ideas.
-Ideas become concepts we can validate with users, peers, partners, and executives.
-Validated concepts become solutions we can prioritize through a lens of desirability, feasibility, and viability.
-Prioritization informs a more articulate roadmap (including target metrics) and a backlog of epically robust stories we can execute against with supreme confidence.
+Ideas become concepts that can be validated with users, partners, and executives.
+Validated concepts become solutions to be prioritized through a lens of desirability, feasibility, and viability.
+Prioritization informs a more articulate roadmap (including target metrics) and a backlog of robust stories.
+Finally, the more successfully all of this comes together, the more "innovative" you'll be judged.

 Anyway, save the labels.
 That’s a lot of work.
 Where do you find the time, money, and people?